 Making the Bridge Sing

-Experience our latest exhibition 'Making the Bridge Sing' from the comfort of your home.
+Experience 'Making the Bridge Sing' from the comfort of your home.

 This exhibition, which was originally on display inside the Victorian Engine Rooms, explores the imagined sights and sounds experienced by Hannah Griggs, a cook at Tower Bridge between 1911 and 1915, and features artwork by award-winning artist Di Mainstone.